 Some families create a small memory space with photos and candles

-Pro tip: Place the urn in a spot where you pass by naturally, honoring your pet with daily acknowledgment rather than hiding grief
+Pro tip: Place the urn in a spot where you pass by naturally, honoring your pet with daily acknowledgment rather than hiding grief.
+For arrangement ideas, see our guide on how to display a pet urn at home.

 Best materials: Stone, marble, sealed metal, or biodegradable urns for burial